hainayanda/Draftsman/README.md

     .bottom.left.right.moreThan(to: anyOther.drf.top.left.right)
 ```

-It will be the similar like single anchors, but you can only passed `Draftsman Anchor` with the same Axis combination:
+It will be the similar to single anchors, but you can only be passed `Draftsman Anchor` with the same Axis combination:

 - all same anchors combination can be related to each other
 - **top.left**, **top.right**, **bottom.left**, **bottom.right** and **centerX.centerY** are all can be related to each other